frank06/ranger/README.md

 # Ranger

-A utility for working with browser ranges, in particular to highlight text nodes in ranges and serialize them.
+A small utility to grab, wrap and serialize ranges of text nodes.

 It does not have any dependency.